zjwegert/Wegert_et_al_2024b/README.md

 This repository contains the algorithms and results for the following manuscript:

-> Zachary J. Wegert, Anthony P. Roberts, and Vivien J. Challis.
-Memory-distributed level set-based inverse homogenisation of three-dimensional piezoelectric materials.
-Under review.
+> Zachary J. Wegert, Anthony P. Roberts, and Vivien J. Challis (2024).
+"Memory-distributed level set-based inverse homogenisation of three-dimensional piezoelectric materials". [arXiv:2410.03148](https://arxiv.org/abs/2410.03148).

 If you use or modify this package, we ask that you cite the above manuscript and others listed under [GridapTopOpt](https://github.com/zjwegert/GridapTopOpt.jl).